DHTMLX/docs-diagram/docs/shapes/default_shapes.md

 diagram.data.parse(data);
 ~~~

-This value will be applied, if the configuration object of the shape doesn't contain the `type` property.
+This value will be applied if the configuration object of a shape doesn't contain the `type` property.